General Design Principles¶

 names feature the “stri_

 ” prefix.
-Names are fairly self-explanatory,
+Names are quite self-explanatory,

 e.g., stri_locate_first_regex